Cubs vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Chris Bassitt (11-6) will take to the mound for the Blue Jays and make his 25th start of the season.
+- The Blue Jays' Hyun-Jin Ryu will make his third start of the season.

-- In 24 starts this season, he's earned a quality start in 15 of them.

-- Bassitt will look to finish five or more innings for the sixth start in a row.

 |Opponent